-- Project readiness based on status of local land entitlements and permitting - Project readiness based on whether the project can reasonably start construction within 18 months

-- Leveraging ratio - Deep affordability targeting to households earning 30 percent or less of area median income - Minimum of 1 unit that can meet the needs of a person with disabilities or includes supportive housing services - Demonstration of developer capacity to successfully implement the project within program timeframes - Resilience and mitigation measures - Demonstration that proposed projects will affirmatively further fair housing, and are likely to lessen area racial, ethnic, and low-income concentrations, and/or promote affordable housing in low-poverty, nonminority areas in response to natural hazard related impacts - Projects should also be designed with the established community in mind to mitigate the displacement of families and must commit to the required affordability requirements.
+- Project readiness based on status of local land entitlements and permitting - Project readiness based on whether the project can reasonably start construction within 18 months - Project readiness based on the status of the National Environmental Policy Act environmental review - Leveraging ratio - Deep affordability targeting to households earning 30 percent or less of area median income - Minimum of 1 unit that can meet the needs of a person with disabilities or includes supportive housing services - Demonstration of developer capacity to successfully implement the project within program timeframes - Resilience and mitigation measures - Demonstration that proposed projects will affirmatively further fair housing, and are likely to lessen area racial, ethnic, and low-income concentrations, and/or promote affordable housing in low-poverty, nonminority areas in response to natural hazard related impacts - Projects should also be designed with the established community in mind to mitigate the displacement of families and must commit to the required affordability requirements.
 If other funds requiring a longer affordability period are committed to the project, the longest affordability period will prevail for the project.
 Applicants shall follow the Residential Anti displacement and Relocation Assistance Plan (RARAP) to minimize displacement.